So Hot You Cant Breathe: Extreme Heat Hits The Philippines - UrduPoint

 - 'It's really hot here' -

-The northern municipality of Aparri endured a heat index of 48C (118F) on Tuesday, the highest in the country, and was expected to hit 45C (113F) on Wednesday.
+The northern municipality of Aparri endured a heat index of 48C on Tuesday, the highest in the country, and was expected to hit 45C on Wednesday.

 "It's really hot here," Eric Vista of the municipal disaster agency told AFP.